satk0/qtdesignstudio.nix/README.md

 #### Building:

+1. Add zip file to git:

+`git add  qtdesignstudio-2.3.1.zip`

-Build it with:
+2. Then, build it with:

 `nix build`

-**NOTE:** As for now it is not working, so don't try it unless you want to help :)
+**NOTE:** As for now, it is not working, so don't try it unless you want to help :)